 By saving your RAM and decreasing your CPU load, you can stop your tabs from refreshing and help speed up your Chrome experience significantly.
 No matter whether you’re on a brand-new laptop or an older PC with limited RAM, memory can be a scarce resource that is always in demand.
 If you use lots of tabs and push your memory to its limits, this can result in a lot of data being requested over and over again.
 While most of the time this results in a minor annoyance, if you’re filling in an online form or using a shopping basket in an online store, this can really ruin your browsing experience.
 So, we’ll have to take a look at fixing our Tab Discarding and Reloading to solve this.

 You can turn off tab discarding within Chrome settings and I’ll show you how to do that in a minute.
-You do have to be aware though that if you do turn it off, Chrome may use up all available memory if you have enough tabs open and not automatically release them.
-This can cause your browser and perhaps entire device to slow down.
+You do have to be aware, though, that if you do turn it off, Chrome may use up all available memory if you have enough tabs open and not automatically release them.
+This can cause your browser and honestly perhaps entire device to slow down.

 As long as you’re okay with that, here is how to stop your Chrome tabs refreshing.

 - Paste ‘chrome://flags/#automatic-tab-discarding’ and hit Enter.

 - Change the setting from Default to Disabled.

 - Restart Chrome for the change to take effect.

 You could also use the ‘chrome://flags’ and then search for ‘discard’ to arrive at the same place.
 Either works.
 As long as you change the setting to Disabled, you will turn off the discarding feature.